Installation

 Dogecoin Core Node

-GigaWallet currently depends on a co-located instance of the Dogecoin Core Node project, we recommend building this without the wallet / QT interface, and with the RPC APIs.
+GigaWallet currently depends on a co-located instance of the Dogecoin Core Node project, we recommend building this without the wallet / QT features, and with the RPC APIs.

 If you would like to build this yourself or download binaries you can grab these at Github.com/dogecoin/dogecoin,